Skip to content

 Indiana

 As the cost of solar and other renewable resources falls, more and more utilities across the country are diversifying their resource mix with clean energy.
-This shift is more polarizing in Indiana than in most other states because the coal industry makes up a significant portion of the workforce.
+With the recent passing of Bill 930, the incentive to be solar-certified is about to skyrocket.

 Indiana Utilities are Investing in Renewables